 - Helps hair extensions last longer

-When purchasing a real silk pillowcase, look for grade 6A mulberry silk—the highest quality silk available.
+When purchasing a real silk pillowcase and bedding, look for grade 6A mulberry silk—the highest quality silk available.
 Also, take into consideration the silk’s weight.
 Momme count measures the density of silk, with 22-momme being the ideal weight for a silk pillowcase for hair.

 Using a Silk Pillowcase for Hair Benefits